Categories

 Password security level and login attempts limit:

-Admin account sharing:
+Admin account On Magento:

 Checkout and user account:

-Hackers can harm your website even without hacking into its code.
+Hackers can harm your Magento website even without hacking into its code.
 All they have to do is create an army of bots and send them to the checkout page.
 And the consequences might be dire for an eCommerce business.
-For example, during carding attacks, hackers can use stolen cards and make thousands of attempts trying to guess a CV and password.
+For example, during carding attacks, hackers can use stolen cards and make thousands of attempts to guess a CV and password.
 Banks and other payment systems process every transaction, even if they fail.
 In the best-case scenario, the payment system will notice suspicious actions and block your seller account.
 Passing the assessment process to reinstall their services might be challenging.
 But in the worst-case scenario, you will wake up one morning to find that the bank has charged you with processing all these failed transactions.
 It may cost your business hundreds of thousands of dollars.
 And it’s not an example; it is a real case.
 That’s why protecting user accounts and checkout is so essential.

-Installing a web application firewall:
+Installing a web application firewall with Magento development agency:

-Regular security audits:
+Regular Magneto security audits:

 Magento security is not only about website security.
 It’s a matter of your business’ welfare.